 There are various ways to improve skin tones, remove freckles, mild dark spots and acne.
-We use Chemical Peel as an adjuvant to other re-surfacing treatment such as Fraxel Laser and Microneedling.
-A chemical peel can help give your skin a great look and feel, especially if your budget is limited
+Chemical peels are an addition to other resurfacing treatments such as Fraxel Laser and Microneedling.
+It helps give your skin a great look and feel, especially if your budget is limited.

 Chemical peel (ing), also known as chemexfoliation, helps to remove or peel unwanted outer layers of the skin.
 Although the degree of the peel exerted may affect lower layers, it is important to choose the right peel solution that inflicts a harmless and controlled disruption to the skin layers to remove dead cells and tissues to regenerate.
 The deteriorated skin peels off leaving a smooth and radiant look.

-The types of chemical peels treatments depend on several factors.
-This includes the skin type, complexion, type of treatment and the downtime required to get desired results.
-Hence, there are four types of chemical peels.
+The types of chemical peel treatments depend on several factors including skin type, complexion, type of treatment and the downtime required to get desired results.
+Hence, there are four types of peels.

-As the name implies, this peel is the most straightforward peel that patients can undergo.
-This is due to its low potency and effects on all skin types.
-Your doctor may use a diluted liquid containing glycolic acid or solid carbon dioxide.
-Further, Superficial peels have minor downtimes and are less expensive.
-Painkillers or use of an anesthetic are not necessary.
+This peel has low potency and superficial effects on all skin types.
+It is comprised of a diluted liquid containing glycolic acid or solid carbon dioxide.
+Superficial peels have minor downtimes and are less expensive.
+Painkillers or the use of an anesthetic are not necessary.

-This type of peel is more sophisticated than superficial peels.
-Also, they would likely induce second-degree burns.
+This type of peel is more sophisticated than superficial peels and they would likely induce second-degree burns.
 Further, medium peels lead to epidermal and upper dermal regeneration.
-To reduce pain, we offer a stream of chilled air or a mild analgesic.
-That's not all, a trichloroacetic acid (TCA) helps ease the pain, which happens to be the principal peeling agent.
-Patients feel little pain or sensation.
-But, the outcome is definitely worth the downtime.
+To reduce pain, we offer a stream of chilled air, a mild analgesic and trichloroacetic acid (TCA).
+Patients feel little pain during this peel.

 This type of peel penetrates several layers of the skin.
 Also known as croton oil peel, it's used only for facial procedures.
 This treatment can also bleach darker skins may.
-As a result, the treatment is intense, and as such, we do not prefer to do more than once every 5 years.
+As a result, the treatment is intense is usually done once every 5 years.

-CROSS is an acronym for the chemical reconstruction of skin scars using potent trichloroacetic acid.
-It is a different type of peel that is localized to target only spot by applying the TCA locally on the scar, but not the whole face.
+CROSS is an acronym that stands for Chemical Reconstruction Of Skin Scars using potent trichloroacetic acid (TCA).
+This peel is localized to target only certain spots by applying the TCA locally on the scar, but not the whole face.

-As stated above, people with darker skins may experience mixed results when it comes to peeling.
+People with darker skin may experience mixed results when it comes to peeling.
 This makes people with light or fair skin the best candidates for chemical peeling.